 Small Truths

 I've been rewatching the first series of Game Of Thrones.
-There's an extended scene in episode seven "You Win Or You Die" that properly introduces the character of Tywin Lannister (Charles Dance).
+There's an extended scene in episode 7, "You Win Or You Die" that properly introduces the character of Tywin Lannister (Charles Dance).

 I don't know the books and I see online that there is much to be made about the fact that Tywin is skinning a stag and that it is the sigil for House Baratheon, so there's plenty o' symbolism for those who want it, but I thought it was excellent for other reasons.